Frequently Asked Questions

 It is preferred, but not necessary.

-Will I be issued a new ATM, Debit and Credit Card?
+Will I be issued a new ATM, Debit?

-With our new name, comes new ATM, Debit and Credit Cards.
+With our new name, comes new ATM and Debit Cards.
 Your existing card(s) will continue to operate without disruption until you receive a new card.
 We will begin issuing new cards in June and anticipate all replacement cards will be mailed by the end of 2020.

 Reissued cards will have a different card number.
 This will require you to update your payment information with any companies who currently have your card number on file.
 If you need assistance updating your payment information with these companies (such as bill payments, streaming services, and online purchases), you may contact your local branch.